Summary

 organizationPermissions[OrganizationPermission]yes Long-TermA list of organization permissions.
 See OrganizationPermission.

-With this returned datatype, through sub-parameters, a list of permissions associated with the token. the IP filter, if there is one, that's used with the token, when the token will expire, and other information.
-The table below contains some details, and links to these sub-parameters:
+For the results, you can get a list of permissions associated with the token. the IP filter, if there is one, that's used with the token, when the token will expire, and other information.
+The table below contains some details:

 ParameterTypeRequiredDefaultStabilityDescription